jaspector

 The county application publishes permit categories for general building, electrical, low voltage, cell tower, renovation, mechanical, fuel gas, billboard/sign, addition/alteration, plumbing, pool, and demolition.
 The fee schedule also separately lists land-disturbance permits for excavating, clearing, paving, or grading.
 Contractor affidavits state a permit is required for plumbing work other than ordinary repair, with a 72-hour post-installation allowance for replacement units in emergency health and safety situations.

-Typical processing time is The county application says it may take up to 5 business days to review and approve a complete application..
+Building permit processing times in unincorporated Stewart County, GA typically run The county application says it may take up to 5 business days to review and approve a complete application..
+Timelines can vary based on project complexity and current department workload.